On the Visibility of Alternating +Achiral Knots: +AAA visibility Theorem 5.1

 to the plumbing

-The corresponding tangles are isotopic in the 3-ball $B^3$ by an isotopy which is the identity on its boundary.
-We denote this isotopy relation by $\approx$.
-Note that the plumbing notation takes care of signs elegantly.
+The corresponding tangles are isotopic (see Definition 4.1).
+Note that the plumbing notation takes care the signs elegantly.
 The {\bf $\pm$ blow-up} operation is defined as follows.
-It is the combination of a {\bf gimmick} and a {\bf transfer move} in the sense of Kauffman-Lambropoulou (\cite{kala}) including a rotation of angle $\pi /2$ for the interior tangle.
-The gimmick introduces two crossing points of opposite sign by a Reidemeister move of type II at the extremity of a twist.
+It is the combination of a {\bf gimmick} and of a {\bf transfer move} in the sense of Kauffman-Lambropoulou (\cite{kala}) including a rotation of angle $\pi /2$ for the inner tangle.
+The gimmick introduces two crossings of opposite sign by a Reidemeister move of type II at the end of a twist.
 The transfer move pushes a non-alternating arc.
-Its new position creates the $\pm 1$ between the ith and the (i+1)st entry in the plumbing.
-See Fig. 22.
+Its new position creates the $\pm 1$ between the $i$th and the $(i+1)$th entry in the plumbing.
+See Fig. 23.

-At some stage of the sequence of operations, it is possible to encounter a weight equal to zero.
+At some point in the sequence of operations, it is possible to encounter a weight equal to zero.
 In this case the following plumbings are isotopic.

-The isotopies can easily be seen on the corresponding diagrams.
-Of course this can also be checked on continued fractions.
-These last equivalences are called 0-absorption by Walter Neumann.
+The isotopies are easily visible on the corresponding diagrams.
+Of course, this can also be checked on continued fractions.
+These last equivalences are called 0-absorptions by Walter Neumann.

-To illustrate how this works, we transform the tangle $C(3 , 3 , 2 , 2)$ with blow ups on the plumbings.